 Only under grave circumstance will the Church allow weddings during these periods.
 In that case, the Metropolitan must grant permission for the marriage to take place.

-Additionally, when planning your wedding, attempt to communicate with the priest administering the marriage, as soon as you can.
+Additionally, when planning your wedding, attempt to communicate with the priest as soon as you can.
 Take into account his schedule and the availability of the church’s facilities as well.

 Where can the wedding take place?

-Thankfully, this question is one of the easiest to answer for Orthodox Christians.
+Thankfully, this question is one of the easiest to answer!
 Orthodox weddings must take place in an Orthodox church building, not at a private home, botanical garden, beach, etc. Since marriage is a sacrament intimately tied to the life of the Church, it must be administered within the Church, which resides in physical buildings under the authority of bishops.

 Selection of the Wedding Party

 Out of all wedding party members, the Koumbaros/Koumbara is perhaps the most important.
-Every couple wed in the Eastern Orthodox Church must have one, and he/she is required to be a member in good standing of the Eastern Orthodox Church.
+Every couple wed in the Church must have one, and he/she is required to be a member in good standing of the Eastern Orthodox Church.
 Put another way, only those baptized Orthodox can fulfill this role.
 You only need to have either a Koumbaros or a Koumbara, not both.
 However, if you wish to have both, that is perfectly acceptable.
 In Orthodox Tradition, the man, woman, or couple chosen eventually become the godparents of any future children.

 In the strict interpretation of the Church, the Koumbaros/Koumbara is not the same as the best man/maid of honor.
 While the latter serves as nothing more than a legal witness, the former serves as an ecclesiastical witness, or a witness before God and the Church, attesting to the reality of your marriage.
 In some traditions, he may also exchange the rings and the crowns, and hold the ribbon as you walk around the ceremonial table together as husband and wife.
 As part of this role, he purchases the wedding crowns, the silver tray, the almonds, the candles, etc., used during the ceremony.
 But if you prefer, you can have the same person serve both roles in your wedding.